keimschleuder/Snake/README.md

 The Snake window expands at 75 and 200 Points.

-I also wrote down some quotes from the youtube channel "Steven He" and made paste as a "motivation" every time you fail
+I also wrote down some quotes from the youtube channel "Steven He" and print them as a "motivation" every time you fail